 Diane Kolin is a jazz and classical singer and a musicologist.
 She is the founder of ArtsAbly, a company offering diverse services related to accessibility and disability in the arts.
 Diane is currently pursuing a PhD in Musicology in York University, Toronto.
 Her research interests are diverse and include Critical Disability Studies, Ludwig van Beethoven, and Franz Liszt.
 She is the editor in chief of the Journal of the French Beethoven Society.
 The study of Beethoven’s deafness and her personal history led to her research in disability and music.
 She specializes in disability awareness and inclusion in the artistic world, particularly in music.
 Her collaboration with disabled musicians in the professional musical world allows her to expose new ideas on making music more accessible to a broader audience.

-Diane was honoured to recently share her research on Singer Identity in children at Podium 2022 and The Singing Network’s EXchange 2022 at IFCM’s World Choral Expo in Lisbon, Portugal.
+Diane was honoured to recently share her research on Singer Identity in children at PODIUM 2022 and The Singing Network’s EXchange 2022 at IFCM’s World Choral Expo in Lisbon, Portugal.
 In her doctoral studies, Diane continues to examine how social, cultural, and political dynamics influence participation in group singing.
-A longtime member of Choral Canada, she is excited to be joining the Board of Directors and further support initiatives for our national group singing community.
+A longtime member of Choral Canada, she is pleased to be a member of the Board of Directors and further support initiatives for our national group singing community.

 Dr. Leo Li (abd), Choral Canada board member, Chair of Choral Canada Membership Committee, Member of Juried Program Committee, the Queen’s Platinum Jubilee Award recipient, choral and orchestral conductor.